 Specific aim 3: Establishing and testing RNA-encapsulating biomimetic nanoparticles in the cellular models (AZ, IG, SS labs).

-3.1 Here, we will generate Adnp-mRNA and Adnp Si-RNA based on the CRISPR/Cas9 generation of the p.Tyr718* mice 26.
+3.1 Here, we will generate three distinct groups of NP: (1) Adnp-mRNA, (2) Adnp Si-RNA based on the CRISPR/Cas9 generation of the p.Tyr718* mice 26, and (3) Adnp-mRNA+Si-RNA group.
 The Adnp+/- haploinsufficient mouse model will serve as a control for Adnp mRNA delivery. mouseEncapsulating biomimetic nanoparticles (ASD-NP) using the NanoAssemblr™ Benchtop by applying our optimized expertise in synthesizing biomimetic NP using microfluidics 58-60.
 Next, we will optimize ASD-NP formulations by adjusting the NP lipid backbone for improved stability, mRNA encapsulation efficiency, mRNA release, and the NP membrane proteins composition to enhance ASD-NP neurons specific targeting.

 3.2 Adjusting ASD-NP lipid formulation.
 Two combinations of lipid formulations capable of delivering mRNA will be tested.
 These formulations were chosen based on their known ability to load and deliver mRNA 61,62, and our lab's previous experience with their ability to integrate membrane proteins and to support the loaded NP structure (Table 4).
 Moreover, these two NP formulations allow us to adjust the cholesterol content (0, 15, or 30 mol %) to test its effect on the mRNA release rate at a physiological temperature of 37°C.